devgershon/cloud-engineering-projects-journal/README.md

 ## Focus

-These projects cover the core pillars expected in cloud and platform engineering roles:
+These projects cover the core pillars in cloud and platform engineering:

 - Infrastructure as Code
 - Secure architecture